 Independent Adviser.
-Colonial Consulting, LLC was founded in May of 1980 with the intention of providing investment advisory services primarily for not-for-profit institutions.
-Colonial has maintained this objective during the past 30 years and approximately 90% of client assets are held by endowments or foundations.
-As a result, the firm is structured to specifically work with the requirements and challenges of these institutions, and is not affiliated with any other company and has no other lines of business with 100% of the firm's revenues coming from their consulting clients.
+Crewcial Partners (formerly, Colonial Consulting, LLC) was founded in May of 1980 with the intention of providing investment advisory services primarily for not-for-profit institutions.
+Crewcial Partners has maintained this objective during the past 30 years and approximately 90% of client assets are held by endowments or foundations.
+As a result, the firm is structured to specifically work with the requirements and challenges of these institutions and is not affiliated with any other company and has no other lines of business with 100% of the firm's revenues coming from their consulting clients.

-Colonial is a New York based registered investment advisory firm that assists TCF in conducting its review of and due diligence analyses with respect to the underlying portfolio managers.

-Colonial also assists TCF with certain administrative tasks, including the calculation of the NAV of the Commingled Fund and the provision of reports to the Investors.
+Crewcial Partners is a New York based registered investment advisory firm that assists TCF in conducting its review of and due diligence analyses with respect to the underlying portfolio managers.
+Crewcial Partners also assists TCF with certain administrative tasks, including the independent verification of the NAV of the Commingled Fund, and the external computation of investment performance for reports to the Investors.

 Auditor.
-Blum, Shapiro & Company, PC currently acts as independent auditors to The Community Foundation, TCF, TCF-MIC, and the Commingled Fund.
+Clifton Larson Allen currently acts as independent auditors to The Community Foundation, TCF, TCF-MIC, and the Commingled Fund.